Returning to study

 If you haven’t studied before, or not for a long time, help is available.
 Student Learning has information for mature students, including what support is on offer to help you succeed in your studies.

 We offer a range of short courses and workshops for students wanting help with study skills.
 These are run just before the start of Trimester 1 and can be a good way to build your confidence prior to starting your course of study.

-We offer a range of flexible study options, from short courses to part-time study and courses by distance.
+We offer a range of degrees and qualifications, including short courses and non-degree programmes, with part-time study and courses by distance available.